COVID-19 (Coronavirus) Response

 - The Laborors’ Health and Safety Fund of North America has provided recommendations on preventing construction worker exposure to COVID-19.
 Read more here.

 City of Morgantown Response

 COVID-19, aka Coronavirus, is something that the city administration is taking very seriously.
-In an effort to limit public interaction and large gatherings we have decided to cancel all non-essential board and commission meetings via videoconference or teleconference.
+In an effort to limit public interaction and large gatherings we have decided to conduct all board and commission meetings via videoconference or teleconference.
 In keeping with the governor’s mask mandate we also require individuals to wear a mask or face covering inside public buildings.

 City officials are currently working with the Monongalia County Health Department and other local and state organizations through the Joint Information Center (JIC) to ensure that our community is well informed and that we are doing everything we can to protect your health and safety.
 For more information about COVID-19 including prevention and additional resources, please visit the Monongalia County Health Department’s COVID-19 webpage.

 Additionally, the State of West Virginia has created a COVID-19 website and hotline, which can provide the public with accurate information about the virus, the state’s response, and more.
 The hotline is operated by the West Virginia Department of Health and Human Resources and operators are available 24/7, toll-free at 1-800-887-4304.